NIP omega-categorical structures: the rank 1 case: Introduction

 Let $M$ be an $L$-structure that satisfies $(\star)$.
 The starting point for this work is the result proved in \cite{linear_orders} that any NIP $\omega$-categorical unstable structure interprets a linear order.
 In fact more is true: Guingona and Hill introduce in \cite{GuinHill} the notion of op-dimension, which tells us the maximal number of independent orders that a structure (or type) can have.
 The main theorem of \cite{linear_orders} says---in the $\omega$-categorical case---that if $M$ is NIP of op-dimension at least $n$, then we can find some infinite definable set $X$ on which we can interpret $n$ linear orders.
 By transitivity of $M$, the family of conjugates of $X$ covers $M$.

 In Section \ref{sec:linear orders}, we show that any extra structure on a rank 1 linear order must be dense with respect to the order and that different definable orders can interact only in a few prescribed ways.
 This is extended to circular orders in Section \ref{sec:circular orders}.
 (Those sections make no use of NIP.)
 This allows us to glue the orders coming from various conjugates of $X$ together.
 Each order might then wrap around itself, yielding a circular order.
 We construct in this way a $0$-definable finite family $W$ of linear and circular orders.
-We also show that this $W$ is a finite cover of $M$, that is admits a finite-to-one map onto $M$.
+We also show that this $W$ is a finite cover of $M$, that is it admits a finite-to-one map onto $M$.
+This is all done in Section \ref{sec:classification}.

 We then have to analyze the additional structure on $W$.
 Using op-dimension, we show that any additional structure must come from stable formulas.
 By rank 1, those formulas cannot fork.
 Using finiteness of the number of non-forking extensions, those formulas can be defined from \emph{local} equivalence relations with finitely many classes.
 Here \emph{local} means that the equivalence relation is only defined locally, on bounded intervals of the orders, and may not glue as an equivalence relation on the whole structure.
 Such relations are studied in Section \ref{sec:local relations}, in which a purely topological discussion shows that they must come from connected finite covers of circular orders.